Counselling services

 Anorexia Nervosa

 Anorexia is an eating disorder that can occur when a person is not eating enough food.
-This is often an obsession or lifestyle in which individuals prioritize extreme calorie counting, exercise, and weight loss resulting in a significantly low body weight.
+This is often an obsession or lifestyle in which individuals prioritize extreme calorie counting, exercise, and weight loss resulting in significantly low body weight.

 Bulimia Nervosa